StarOfService/carbon/README.md

 - `carbon verify` - verify Carbon package configuration before running `carbon build`
 - `carbon config-upgrade` - upgrade a package config to the latest version
 - version constraints and dependencies - provide a possibility to define dependencies among Carbon packages and to install a package only when all version constraints are met

+## Contribution
+While Carbon is an important tool for our engineering department, it isn't a major business goal.
+Thus we're going to add the features matters for us.

+If you need any feature which isn't implemented yet, feel free to propose MR. In the extension of this tool, we count on the community.